 The fellow is expected to regularly attend Grand Rounds (at least 60% attendance) and present once during the year.

-Additional experience is gained from participation in clinical case conferences, genetic testing group meetings, and weekly laboratory meetings.
-Depending on the interests of the fellow, there is also potential to spend additional clinical time on the general/medical Retina Service at Mass Eye and Ear or with Dr. Anne Fulton at Children’s Hospital Boston.
+Additional experience is gained from participating in clinical case conferences, genetic testing group meetings, and weekly laboratory meetings.
+Depending on the fellow's interests, there is also potential to spend additional clinical time on the general/medical Retina Service at Mass Eye and Ear or with Dr. Anne Fulton at Boston Children’s Hospital.